mgifford/drupal-security/src/web-server.rst

 On your web server, it is good to ensure that SSL configuration permits only TLS version 1.2. unfortunately some common web browsers still do not support the latest version of TLS.
-Fortunately, as of `September 2015`_, the latest version of all major web browsers support TLS 1.0, 1.1, and 1.2 enabled by default.
+Fortunately, as of `September 2015`_, the latest version of all major web browsers support only secure TLS 1.0, 1.1, and 1.2 by default.
 Check if the `SSL services employ only AES`_ with key lengths 256 bits and higher.
 You can install `GnuTLS`_ from the command line to enable this::